ElizabethU/Python-Crash-Course/lecture.md

 square_root = lambda x: math.sqrt(x)
 ```

 Why do we need lambda?
 We don’t need lambda, we could get along all right without it.
-But it is convenient in situations where you can pass functions to other functions to do stuff:
+But it is convenient in situations where you can pass functions to other functions.
+Lambda is a way to create small anonymous functions, i.e. functions without a name.
+These functions are throw-away functions, i.e. they are just needed where they have been created.
+Lambda functions are mainly used in combination with the functions filter(), map() and reduce().

  ```python
  multiple_of_3 = filter(lambda x: x % 3 == 0, range(1,10))